karel66/Oxygen/README.md

 **Functional-style C# Selenium wrapper for automated UI testing.**

 - Write web UI test as sequence of piped steps - a flow.
-- Full functional composability - group repeating sequences to new flow steps and use these like LEGO blocks.
+- Full functional composability - group repeating sequences to new flow steps and use these like building blocks.
 - Full flow trace - failing step and context in plain sight, no digging in obscure VM call stacks.

 Basic flow steps example: